Describing my Shadow

 There’s also an effeminate dragon in my shadow, which is kind of a fun one.
 We reconciled long ago, but when circumstances get the best of me, we sometimes still need to reconcile.
 She’s not me, but she represents a part of me.

-Filed in: Ni /42/ | Therapeutic Practice /144/ | Intuition /62/
+Filed in: Therapeutic Practice /144/ | Intuition /62/ | Ni /42/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Erern."
-Pretty sure it has to do with meerkats.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Niskerping."
+I think this is related to expensive things.